jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-3b-d1b.md

 Low wheat prices from 1741 to 1750 may be set in opposition to its high price during these last 8-10 years.
 From 1741 to 1750, the average price of the quarter of nine bushels of the best wheat at Windsor market was only 405 4/5 pence.
 This is nearly 75 pence below the average price of the first 64 years of the 18th century.

 During these 10 years, the average price of the quarter of eight bushels of middle wheat was only 320 pence.

-157 Between 1741 and 1750, the bounty must have hindered the price of wheat from naturally falling so low in the home market.
+{{< s v="157" >}} Between 1741 and 1750, the bounty must have hindered the price of wheat from naturally falling so low in the home market.

 During these 10 years, the grain exported in the custom-house books was no less than 8,029,156 quarters one bushel.
 The bounty paid was £1,514,962.
 In 1749, Prime Minister Pelham observed to the House of Commons that for the preceding 3 years, a very extraordinary sum was paid as bounty for wheat exportation.

-In that year, the bounty paid was no less than £324,176 It is unnecessary to observe how much this forced exportation must have raised the price of wheat above natural in the home market.
+In that year, the bounty paid was no less than £324,176

+It is unnecessary to observe how much this forced exportation must have raised the price of wheat above natural in the home market.